Anadea/anadea_blog/content/posts/how-to-choose-a-web-development-company-for-your-project/index.md

 ### Step 5.
 Analyze Proposals and Make Your Choice

 To make up your mind, you should compare the received proposals.
-It’s crucial to take into account all the factors and aspects (price, expertise, etc.) not separately, but in combination, and find the best balance between them.
+It's crucial to take into account all the factors and aspects (price, expertise, etc.) not separately, but in combination, and find the best balance between them.

 Pay attention to: